Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Multiple Hypothesis Testing with Correlated Test Statistics

+in which $C$ is a standard Cauchy random variable, subject to certain regularity conditions on the test statistic.

-The result in \eqref{eq:tail} suggests that, under the null hypothesis $\mathcal{H}_0$, the tail of the Cauchy combination test statistic is approximately Cauchy under arbitrary dependence structures, so that a $p$-value of the Cauchy combination test, denoted $\widetilde{p}$, can be calculated from the standard Cauchy distribution.
+The result expressed in \eqref{eq:tail} suggests that, under the global null hypothesis, the tail of the Cauchy combination test statistic is approximately Cauchy distributed, under arbitrary dependence structures, so that a $p$-value of the Cauchy combination test, denoted $\widetilde{p}$, can be calculated from the standard Cauchy distribution.
 Suppose that we observe $\tilde{T}=t_{0}$, then:

-Using the GCC $p$-values, the tail result in \eqref{eq:tail} can be equivalently stated as the actual size converging to the nominal size $\alpha$ as the significance level tends to zero:
+Using the GCC $p$-values \eqref{eqCauchyPval}, the tail result in \eqref{eq:tail} can be equivalently stated as the actual size converging to the nominal size $\alpha$ as the significance level tends to zero:

-The approximation should be particularly accurate for small $\alpha$'s, which are of particular interest in large-scale problems as in Examples 1 and 2.
-The simulations in \citeauthor{liu2020cauchy} show that when the significance level is moderately small ($\alpha = 10^{-1}, 10^{-2},10^{-3},10^{-4},10^{-5}$), the $p$-value calculation is accurate: the ratio of the empirical size to the significance level is close to 1 for different types of correlations.
-Put differently, the GCC test achieves the weak familywise error rate control as the empirical size is very close to the nominal size $\alpha$ regardless of the correlation structure.
+The approximation is particularly accurate for small $\alpha$'s, which are of particular interest in large-scale testing problems such as Examples 1 and 2 in sections \ref{secApplDriftBurst} and \ref{secApplFan}.
+Importantly, the GCC test achieves weak familywise error rate control regardless of the underlying correlation structure.